nino1337/cockpit-nextjs-boilerplate/README.md

 - singletons are represented as pages, thus our first step is to add a singleton in cockpit
 - open **[page].js** in our client folder, and add the name of the singleton we just created to the **getStaticPaths Function** as a new page

-> Make sure, that the singleton name and the page name must be equal.
-Furthermore, the page name also represents the url-slug, where the page can be reached at.
+> Make sure, that the singleton name and the page name are equal.
+Furthermore, the page name also represents the url-slug, hence where the page can be reached at.